Sub-Parish Church of Santo Cristo

-The Sub-Parish Church of Santo Cristo, also known as "Apo Kristo" Chapel and Visita ng Sto.
-Cristo, is the oldest "ermita" (chapel) in Baliuag, Bulacan, Philippines.
-The visita is bounded by the cities of San Fernando and Mabalacat in Pampanga, and Balanga in Bataan.
-At present, its mother Parish, the Saint Augustine Parish Church of Baliuag, Bulacan (under its first parish priest Padre Juan de Albarrran), has 4 parishes.
+Santo Cristo Sub-Parish Church, locally known as the Bisita ng Mahal na Señor Santo Cristo de Baliuag and Apo Kristo Chapel, is the oldest "ermita" (chapel) in Baliuag, Bulacan, Philippines.
+The visita is under the jurisdiction of the Diocese of Malolos and is bounded by the cities of San Fernando and Mabalacat in Pampanga, and Balanga in Bataan.
+At present, its mother Parish, the Saint Augustine Parish Church of Baliuag, Bulacan (under its first parish priest Juan de Albarrran), has 4 parishes.

-The "Visita ng Sto.
-Cristo" (Dioecesis Malolosina, Suffragan of Manila) celebrated its 131st anniversary on May 3, 2012, with a pontifical Mass co-celebrated with its mother parish of St. Augustine's Church.
-The Mass in this Visita is being celebrated by the Team Ministry of Saint Augustine Parish headed by Rev. Fr.
-Narciso Sampana, together with Rev. Fr.
-Virgilio Cruz and Rev. Fr.
-Lou Salvador Jess de Silva.

 The St. Augustine Church of Baliuag and the Sub-Parish Church of Santo Cristo both belong to the Roman Catholic Diocese of Malolos (which was created on November 25, 1961, and erected on March 11, 1962, and comprises the civil province of Bulacan and the City of Valenzuela, under the Patronage of the Immaculate Conception, Feast day of December 8).
 The Bisita ng Santo Kristo is under Saint Augustine Parish Church jurisdiction.